ameramayreh/conversational-app-engine/README.md

 ## Statistical Data Analyzer
-The Statistical Data Analyzer is an application that extract Statistical Data from the provided text, and visiulize it as chart and as a data table.
-It will descripe any trends in the data.
+The Statistical Data Analyzer is an application that extract Statistical Data from the provided text and visualize it as chart and as a data table.
+It will describe any trends in the data.